New Student Checklist

 Get your DalCard (university ID card) and Upass (transit pass)

-If you submit your DalCard phonto online and register for orientation you can pick up your DalCard at the International Centre on Monday August 29 or Wednesday August 31 (10am-12pm).
+If you submit your DalCard phonto online and register for orientation you can pick up your DalCard at the International Centre on January 3 and 4, 2020.

 Note: You must present one piece of government issued photo ID such as a driver's license or passport to pick-up your DalCard.